xuxiran/MLFNet/README.md

 ---

-This structured README provides a clear overview of the repository, making it easier for users to navigate and understand the contents and purpose of each file and folder.

 Fu, Z., Wang, B., Wu, X., & Chen, J. (2021).
 Auditory Attention Decoding from EEG using Convolutional Recurrent Neural Network.
 29th European Signal Processing Conference (EUSIPCO), 970–974. https://doi.org/10.23919/EUSIPCO54536.2021.9616195